-1. Credit/Debit Card Security
+1. Card Security

-- 1.1 The Trust credit/debit cards are for the use of named individuals and must be held securely by the persons named on the cards.
-When not on loan to staff members all cards will be stored in the Academy safe. - 1.2 The credit/debit card-holders for each Academy must be agreed by the CFO. - 1.3 The credit/debit card-holders for Central Trust fund must be agreed by the CFO.
+- 1.1 The Trust MultiPay cards are for the use of named individuals and must be held securely by the persons named on the cards.
+When not on loan to staff members all cards will be stored in the Academy safe. - 1.2 The card holders for each Academy must be agreed by the CFO. - 1.3 The card holders for Central Trust fund must be agreed by the CFO.

-2. Use of Credit/Debit Card
+2. Use of MultiPay cards